 About

-I am an Assistant Professor with a joint appointment in the School of Mathematics and the School of Computer Science at the Georgia Institute of Technology.
-My research is in discrete mathematics - I'm particularly interested in structural graph theory and its connections to algorithms and complexity, matroid theory, and discrete geometry.
+I am an Assistant Professor at Georgia Tech with a joint appointment in the School of Mathematics and the School of Computer Science.
+My research is in discrete mathematics; I focus on structural graph theory and its connections to other areas.
+These other areas include algorithms and complexity, quantum computing, logic, discrete geometry, combinatorial optimization, and matroid theory.

-Previously I was an Instructor and NSF Postdoctoral Fellow at Princeton University, working with Maria Chudnovsky.
-Before that, I was a postdoc at the University of Warsaw working with Marcin and MichaƂ Pilipczuk and supported by the CUTACOMBS grant.
-I received my PhD in Combinatorics and Optimization at the University of Waterloo, supervised by Jim Geelen.
+Previously I was an Instructor and NSF Postdoctoral Fellow at Princeton, working with Maria Chudnovsky.
+Before that, I was a postdoc at the University of Warsaw working with Marcin and MichaĆ Pilipczuk.
+I received my PhD in Combinatorics and Optimization from the University of Waterloo, supervised by Jim Geelen.

 Email: rmccarty3 (at) gatech (dot) edu